 As with other life insurance products, mortgage life insurance is priced according to the insurance company's risk.
 If you have health problems, you will likely be charged higher premiums or receive a rejection, Whittle says.

-Generally, people whose pre-existing health problems make them ineligible for standard life insurance cannot use mortgage life insurance as a substitute.
+Generally, people whose pre-existing health problems make them ineligible for standard life insurance can't use mortgage life insurance as a substitute.

 P.J.
-Garcia, the owner of Beach Pacific Escrow in Huntington Beach, Calif., says mortgage life insurance seldom is offered by a lender at the closing table.
+Garcia, the owner of Beach Pacific Escrow in Huntington Beach, CA, says a lender doesn't usually offer mortgage life insurance at the closing table.
 However, once the loan has closed and the sale has been recorded, offers may come pouring in.

 Offers of mortgage life insurance may play on your emotions by reminding you that your dependents may suffer financially if you are no longer around to provide for them.
 Younger homebuyers generally have smaller savings and often are most vulnerable to losing their homes to foreclosure if one spouse dies.

-Standard life insurance policies are not marketed as mortgage protection products, but they offer the same benefits and often at better values.
+Standard life insurance policies aren't marketed as mortgage protection products, but they offer the same benefits and often at better values.
 Consumer advocates say there generally is no practical reason to choose a mortgage policy over standard life protection.

 There are many varieties of mortgage life insurance, but Garcia says policies are more useful if they are structured to help you pay your mortgage if you lose your a job.